chenfucn/dactyl-pivot/README.md

 * No more hollowing sound caused by the big case.
 * Greater flexibility to key placement.
 We don't need to worry about installation clearance.
-* 3d printing of these cases takes less plastic, reducing wastes.
+* 3d printing of these cases takes less plastic, reducing waste.
-* When customize the design, each part can be experimented on seperatedly, leading to faster prototyping and less wastes.
+* When customizing the design, each part can be experimented on separately, leading to faster prototyping and less waste.

 ### Thumb cluster

-A common complain aginst dactyl is the thumb cluster being too high.
+A common complaint aginst dactyl is the thumb cluster being too high.
 The popular manuform variant changed to a thumb cluster that contours downward.
 Unfortunately, this change creates another problem, the thumb keys are too far away from the home row, leading to lots of thumb stretching.